Phonon-mediated intrinsic topological superconductivity in Fermi arcs: Superconductivity

 \subsection{Sensitivity to phonon properties}

 Here we show that the main results are robust towards changing the phonon properties.
 In Fig.~\ref{fig:phononcompare}, we compare the phonon spectrum with two different sets of phonon parameters, namely, those used in the rest of the work to emphasize the effect of the suppression in the center of the arc, and other parameters where the optical phonons have a greater energy spread at $\boldsymbol{q} = 0$.
 Figure \ref{fig:gapbottompheq} shows the gap on the bottom surface Fermi arc with the new phonon properties.
 The same general features are present, namely, a chiral $p$-wave gap function and dominant bottom surface superconductivity.
 There is still a suppression of the absolute value of the gap in the center of the arc, though now the suppression is only about 2\%.
 The dimensionless coupling $\lambda \approx 0.10$ results in $T_c \approx 0.016$~K. As expected, the prediction of $T_c$ depends on the choice of material parameters.
 Since $\lambda \sim \chi^2/M$ we could increase $\lambda$ by considering lighter atoms.
-Alternatively, a reduction of the phonon energy range by reducing $|\gamma_1|$ would increase $\lambda$ and hence $T_c$.
+Additionally, a reduction of the phonon energy range by reducing $|\gamma_1|$ would increase $\lambda$ and hence $T_c$.
+For instance, with $\gamma_1 = -(0.0037t)^2$, $M = 4\times10^4/t$ and otherwise the same parameters as Fig.~\ref{fig:gapbottompheq}, we get $\omega_D/t \approx 0.015$, $\lambda \approx 0.26$, and $T_c \approx 4.4$~K.